 The College has a focused approach in terms of targeting and is, for example, holding specific events to raise aspirations such as an Open Evening/Online events for Mature Students and Taster sessions for WAP students.
+(The Taster session did not happen in the academic year 2022/23 because of staff changeover but the intention is to resume this activity.)
 This will continue over the next 3 years.
-The College continues to target students from lower income families across all six counties in Northern Ireland including some border counties and fosters strong links with schools serving students from areas of high deprivation across the various sectors.
+The College continues to target students from lower income families across all six counties in Northern Ireland including some border counties in the Republic of Ireland and fosters strong links with schools serving students from areas of high deprivation across the various sectors.
 College staff engage with numerous schools and students during the year and a full list is provided in the appendices.

-The College, in co-operation with its partners, will continue to focus on aspiration raising and attainment raising projects for both primary and post-primary schools through its Young News Reader project (previously called the Critical Literacy project), the Summer Transition School, and the Easter School.
+The College, in co-operation with its partners, will continue to focus on aspiration raising and attainment raising projects for both primary and post-primary schools through its Young News Reader Project (previously called the Critical Literacy project), the Summer Transition School (The Summer Transition School did not happen in the academic year 2022/23 due to budgetary restraints but the intention is to resume this activity this academic year), and the Easter School.
 This is to help ensure that pupils from disadvantaged backgrounds do not attain lower grades than their more advantaged peers.